The CPU Pane

 CPU Core States

 This chart is helpful in multi-core devices to understand which cores were online.
-In the example below, we can see that this device contains an octa-core CPU and two of the 8 cores (core 7 and 8) were offline for some of the duration.
+In the example below, we can see that this device contains an octa-core CPU and 4 of the 8 cores (1-4) kept switching on and off for most of the duration.

 Threads usage is reported for the top 8 threads ordered by CPU Usage.
 The user can click on various points of the CPU usage chart to understand how the usage was split between different threads in the app.
-In the following example, it is possible to see that a thread named "UnityMain" contributed to 73% of the app's CPU usage.
+In the following example, it is possible to see that a thread named “RenderThread” contributed to 41.79% of the app’s CPU usage.

 CPU Core Frequencies